triagit/triagit/README.md

   handling failure-in-middle
   Event > Rules > Action
   if Actions are also Events, makes things complicated?
+  When needed: issue intermediate events that get fed into the queue.
+Keeps logic simple.
 ```

 ## yaml syntax (change based on requirements above)